PlanTL-GOB-ES/AbreMES-X/README.md

 ## Usage

 The executable file "AbreMES_X.jar" is the program you need to generate your abbreviation-definition database.
-The executable needs one single parameter: the folder where the database will be stored.
-Before executing, you need to follow these two steps:
+The executable needs one single parameter: the resources directory.

-1. Create the output folder manually.
-2. Store inside that folder the files found in the folder src/resources.
+From the `src` folder type the following command in your terminal:

+<pre>
+$ java -jar AbreMES_X.jar RESOURCES_DIRECTORY
+</pre>

 Remember that your corpora must be in Dublin Core format only.
 Learn more about Dublin Core in the following website: http://dublincore.org/

-One your output directory is ready, just type the following command in your terminal:

-<pre>
-$ java -jar AbreMES_X.jar RESOURCES_DIRECTORY OUTPUT_DIRECTORY
-</pre>

 ## Examples
 <pre>
-$ java -jar AbreMES_X.jar ~/AbreMES-X/resources ~/AbreMES-X/DB
+$ java -jar AbreMES_X.jar ~/AbreMES-X/resources
 </pre>